What is a herbarium?

 - Veterinary Science – identify forage and poisonous plants

-- Zoology – identify animal food plants; locate animal habitats
+- Zoology – identify animal food plants, sometimes through fecal and intestinal contents; locate animal habitats

 The library is an essential resource when working with plant specimens in the collection.
 The literature in the FLAS library contains descriptions, geographical ranges, and keys for differentiating species of vascular plants; floristic treatments of various countries and regions throughout the world; and information regarding botanical morphology, plant names (nomenclature), plant collectors, and economic botany.